 The results from all reporting managed endpoints are averaged, which results in the total score for the enterprise.

-Benchmark uses the Tanium Data Service to include results for offline endpoints.
-For more information on the Tanium Data Service, see Tanium Console User Guide: Manage sensor results collection.
+Benchmark uses Tanium Data Service to include results for offline endpoints.
+For more information on Tanium Data Service, see Tanium Interact User Guide: Managing Tanium Data Service.

 By default, data for the risk score is gathered from endpoints and stored every 2 hours throughout the day.
 The total score for the enterprise is calculated several times per day to update the charts on the Benchmark Overview page.
 The total score for the enterprise and the risk vector scores are stored as a data point once every 24 hours to preserve a daily record, which allows you to monitor changes over time.
 The Risk Metrics section on the Tanium Risk Score page breaks down the score for endpoints into specific categories and use cases so that you can quickly identify high risk endpoints.
 Click the title of a chart in the Risk Metrics section to open the Risk Detail page for that metric.